 Anyone you invite receives an invitation on their device.
 Once accepted, they can also add items to the list and mark others as completed.
 When another person makes changes to the list, those changes are reflected for all other collaborative users.

 You can always revoke access by going to Ellipsis (…) > View Participants.

 macOS also come with a Reminders app.
 Provided you’re using the same Apple ID under System Preferences > Apple ID, your lists should sync here too.
 You can add items by typing, just like on iOS, or use Siri in macOS to add items using your voice.

 Windows or Linux users need to log in to iCloud.com using their Apple ID, then select Reminders to view their shopping list.
 Unfortunately, there’s no desktop app integration available for these platforms.

 The Best Shopping List for iPhone Users

-Apple’s own Reminders app, coupled with iCloud sharing, is the best list management solution for iPhone users.
-Deep integration with the rest of the OS, access from Siri, and the ability to sync with Mac and web clients makes for a surprisingly robust package.
+Apple’s own Reminders app, coupled with iCloud sharing, is one of the best shopping list solutions for iPhone users.
+Deep integration with the rest of iOS, access from Siri, and the ability to sync with other Apple devices make for a surprisingly robust app.

 Sure, there are more feature-rich to-do lists on the App Store .
 But the core functionality isn’t necessarily any better than Apple’s built-in free app.
 What’s more, everyone with an iPhone already has this app, which makes sharing your list a breeze.